taoepic/neusc/README.md

 /* send out request 2 */
 /* send out request 3 */
 /* .... */

+/* if you don't set config RESPONSE_ORDERLY, the response might not be same order as sending
+*/

 /* receive response I */
 	std::string reply;